Code-Institute-Submissions/memory-blocks/README.md

         ![Image](assets/images/finished_game.png)

         - When the timer for the playing time reaches zero the game finishes.
 An "X" appears on each square of the grid that was guessed incorrectly or left blank.
-Two buttons appear one which displays the correct solution and one that resets the game so the player can play a new game.
+Two buttons appear, one which displays the correct solution and one that resets the game so the player can play a new game.
 The button that displays the correct solution will not appear if the player filled in the entire grid correctly.

         - A score is calculated for the player and displayed below the grid.
 The player earns points based on the table below.
 The player is also told